nwillc/funkjdbc/README.md

 Nothing exciting but...

- - Row to object mapping with first order functions.
+ - Row to object mapping and query parameter binding via Lambdas.
- - Simplified JDBC’s bloated Java API into clean Kotlin for common use cases:
+ - Simplified JDBC’s API for common use cases:
-   - update, find, transaction
+   - update, query, transaction
  - Provide results as a List or Kotlin Flow.
  - Thoroughly handled resource closing to remove boiler plate code.
  - Supports raw String SQL as well as JDBC’s ? replacements.
  - Simple.
-    - Implemented as a half dozen Connection extensions.
+    - Implemented largely as JDBC Connection extensions.
-    - Under 150 lines of code.
+    - Under 150 source lines of code.
     - No transitive dependencies (>30k binary).
  - Documented.